» Institutional Review Board (IRB)

 Many studies using secondary data for research are Exempt under Category 4.
 See the criteria for Exempt and Expedited studies below for more information.

 If IRB approval is required, submit your IRB request for approval through Cayuse.
 This can be done concurrently with the negotiation of the DUA by the Office of Research.
-The IRB study may be approved before the DUA is finalized, but the DUA will not be finalized until the IRB approves the study.
+The IRB study may be approved before the DUA is finalized, or vice versa.
+However, both IRB approval and DUA execution must be completed/in place before the human subject research may commence.

 How do I know if my research falls under Exempt, Expedited, or Full Categories?